nedshopov/NewRepo/README.md

 - Authentication and Authorization were not part of the current task.
 I assume that it will be done via JWT or another type of token.
 In order to simulate an authorized logged-in user I use a shared constant with that user's ID throughout the project.
 It can be found in Shared/MockConstants.CurrentUserId.
+All processes and web api entry points, are taking the id value from the mock constant instead of from the request.

 - Requests - responses.
 The body and the headers of the requests are functional but far from complete.
 I would describe them as the minimum required in order for the web api to function.

 - Web Api requirements.
-I assumed that it needs to be RESTful api with all the requirements and constraints of the restful service architecture - Stateless service, layered implementation - more on that later.
+I assumed that it needs to be RESTful api with all the requirements and constraints of the restful service architecture - Stateless service, layered implementation, etc..

 - The back-end framework - I feel like i have more than it was required on the back-end.
 The business layer is separated and not referencing the web layer.
 Ideally the web layer would not reference any domain entities and data would be mapped and transfered only via Data Transfer Objects.